END SEXUAL VIOLENCE

 - Making sure that laws and policies are implemented in a non-discriminatory manner, including proper investigation, prosecution, and punishment of offenders

 - Pushing for legal procedures that support survivors and prevent re-victimization

-- Working with partners to bring specific cases to national, regional and international courts to underscore the global nature of this human rights abuse
+- Working with partners to bring specific cases to national, regional and international judicial bodies to underscore the global nature of this human rights violation